-On December 1, 2020, the Compensation Committee approved Amendment No. 2 to the Company's existing Severance Pay Plan, to be effective January 1, 2021.
-The Severance Pay Plan was amended by the Compensation Committee to better align the Company's severance benefits with market following review and analysis of peer company data.
+Effective January 1, 2021, the Severance Pay Plan was amended by the Compensation Committee to better align the Company's severance benefits with market practice following a review and analysis of peer company data.
 The Severance Pay Plan covers the severance benefits payable to the Company's employees (including the NEOs) in connection with a qualifying termination (other than the Chief Executive Officer, whose severance benefits are set forth in a separate employment agreement with the Company).
-Under the Severance Pay Plan, as revised, the NEOs and employees with the title of Senior Vice President or higher who are members of the Company's Executive Leadership Team will receive a severance benefit in the event of termination without cause equivalent to twelve months of base salary, a pro-rata portion of MIP bonus based on period of service, twelve months of COBRA coverage continuation benefits, and six months outplacement services.
+Under the Severance Pay Plan, as revised, the NEOs and employees with the title of Senior Vice President or higher who are members of the Company's Executive Leadership Team will receive a severance benefit in the event of termination without cause equivalent to 12 months of base salary, a pro-rata portion of MIP bonus based on period of service, 12 months of COBRA coverage continuation benefits, and six months of outplacement services.